meese-os/meeseOS-manual/src/guide/deploy/README.md

 ---
-description: A guide for deploying OS.js
+description: A guide for deploying MeeseOS
 full_title: Deployment Guide
 ---

 # Deployment Guide

-Follow the regular installation guide to set up your OS.js installation.
+Follow the regular installation guide to set up your MeeseOS installation.

-This article contains instructions and recommendations for deploying your OS.js instance in a production environment.
+This article contains instructions and recommendations for deploying your MeeseOS instance in a production environment.

 ## Checklist

-This is the general checklist for setting up OS.js in a production environment:
+This is the general checklist for setting up MeeseOS in a production environment:

 1. Set a [session secret](#session).
 2. Disable [development mode](#configuration).